Opentrons/opentrons/api/docs/v2/parameters/use_case_dry_run.rst

 The code examples will show how this single value can control:

-- Skipping module actions and long pauses.
+- Skipping module actions and long delays.
 - Reducing mix repetitions to save time.
 - Returning tips (that never touched any liquid) to their racks.